Office of Residence Life

 University officials, including Office of Residence Life staff members, are authorized to enter, search and/or inspect Student rooms, suites, and public rooms in the residence halls, campus sponsored apartments and small group living units.
 There are three occasions when room entry may be especially necessary:

-1. Room Inspections - Routine and mandated inspections may be necessary to verify the following: acceptable standards of safety and hygiene, observance of University residence policies and procedures, University regulations and requirements of public law, and maintenance and repair of equipment.
-The time and date for building inspections will be posted 24 hours in advance.
+- Room Inspections - Routine and mandated inspections may be necessary to verify the following: acceptable standards of safety and hygiene, observance of University residence policies and procedures, University regulations and requirements of public law, and maintenance and repair of equipment.
+The time and date for building inspections will be posted a minimum of 24 hours in advance.

 The Student agrees to read and observe all published rules affecting his or her status with the University.
 Specifically included are the BGSU Undergraduate Catalog, the Student Handbook, Community Living Standards and terms of this Agreement.

 - DISCLOSURE OF CRIMINAL CONVICTION

 The Student must notify the Office of Residence Life in writing if he/she has ever been convicted of a felony, (the term conviction will be interpreted broadly and will include pleas of no contest, deferred adjudications, withheld judgments and similar dispositions).
 The Student must provide the Office of Residence Life a statement with a complete description of his/her actions and full details of the charges/conviction/sanctions against him/her.
 Failure to notify the Office of Residence Life of a felony conviction, prior to University housing occupancy or immediately upon conviction of a felony during University housing occupancy may be grounds for denial of, or immediate removal from, University housing.